List of SANFL wooden spoons

 The wooden spoon is the imaginary and ironic "award" which is said to be won by the team finishing in last place in the South Australian National Football League.
 No physical wooden spoon award exists nor is such an award officially sanctioned by the SANFL.

+Competitions

+South Australian Football Association (1877) was dissolved in May 1888 after the remaining three Clubs Norwood, Hotham (North Adelaide 1888) and Gawler applied and joined the South Australian United Football Association newly formed by Adelaide, Port Adelaide and South Adelaide who had all resigned from the South Australian Football Association.

+South Australian United Football Association (1888) was renamed South Australian Football Association in 1889.

+South Australian Football Association (1889) was renamed South Australian Football League in 1907.

+South Australian Football League (1907) was renamed South Australian National Football League in 1927.

 Criteria

 The team which finishes with the worst record across the completed season is awarded the wooden spoon.
 This is determined by: